 1. Effective version of the Rules relating to Fees and the fees schedule

-The full schedule of fees, costs and prices of the EPO now in force is as set out in the Supplements to OJ EPO 4/1994.
+The schedule of fees, costs and prices of the EPO now in force is as set out in the Supplement to OJ EPO 4/1995.

 2. Important implementing rules to the Rules relating to Fees

 New amounts of the fees provided for in Article 2 of the Rules relating to Fees: OJ EPO 1992, 344.

 Arrangements for the automatic debiting procedure: Supplement to OJ EPO 6/1994.

 New equivalents in FIM: OJ EPO 1996, 122.

 3. Payment and refund of fees and costs

 It is recommended that the EPO form for the settlement of fees or costs (Form 1010), obtainable free of charge from the EPO and the patent authorities of the contracting states, be used for each payment: OJ EPO 1992, 671 ff.